spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 If you are using our Helm chart to deploy the controller, you can configure metrics by switching some boolean flags in `values.yml`.

-You can check the links in the comments below about how to secure your metrics endpoint.
+Check the links in the comments about how to secure your metrics endpoint.

 ```yaml
 # The metric service will expose a metrics endpoint that can be scraped by a prometheus instance.